TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/on-national-security-space-force-and-commercial-industry-taking-relationship-to-the-next-level/" >🔗</a> **[SpaceNews]** On National Security | Space Force and commercial industry taking relationship to the next level
 - <a href="https://spacenews.com/industry-sees-missed-opportunity-in-deorbiting-iss/" >🔗</a> **[SpaceNews]** Industry sees missed opportunity in deorbiting ISS
 - <a href="https://tlpnetwork.com/news/2023/03/tlpnetwork-announces-first-mission-to-the-lunar-surface" >🔗</a> **[The Launch Pad]** TLP Network Announces First Mission To Lunar Surface
 - <a href="https://spacenews.com/u-s-space-force-budget-includes-60-million-for-tactically-responsive-space/" >🔗</a> **[SpaceNews]** U.S. Space Force budget includes $60 million for ‘tactically responsive space’
 - <a href="https://spacenews.com/gmv-partnership-to-bring-revolutionary-precise-positioning-services-to-australia-and-new-zealand/" >🔗</a> **[SpaceNews]** GMV partnership to bring revolutionary precise positioning services to Australia and New Zealand
-- <a href="http://www.nasa.gov/press-release/nasa-awards-grants-to-support-research-technology-development" >🔗</a> **[NASA]** NASA Awards Grants to Support Research, Technology Development

 ### Launch-related News 🚀